 Where an adrenaline auto-injector has been prescribed, the pupil's parent/carer should ensure that two in date adrenaline auto injectors (e.g. an Epi Pen) are kept in the school.
 If appropriate, the pupil may keep an auto injector on their person - refer to the section on Self-Management.
 If this is not appropriate, the auto injector should be kept safely in the pupil's classroom.
-The second auto-injector should be kept in the medicine cupboard in The First Aid room and be available for administering if the pupil goes into anaphylactic shock.
+The second auto-injector should be kept in the medicine cupboard in the school office and be available for administering if the pupil goes into anaphylactic shock.

-If a pupil is going into anaphylactic shock, the emergency services will be called immediately - see Emergency Procedures 3.4.
+If a pupil is going into anaphylactic shock, the emergency services will be called immediately - see Emergency Procedures.

-If there is an emergency situation where a pupil has no previous history or knowledge of having an allergy but symptoms suggest anaphylactic shock is occurring, the emergency services will be called.
+If there is an emergency where a pupil has no previous history or knowledge of having an allergy, but symptoms suggest anaphylactic shock is occurring, the emergency services will be called.
+The school should inform the emergency services that an emergency adrenaline auto-injector is in the school.
 If advised to do so by the emergency services, another pupil's auto-injector will be used even where consent has not been received and full details of the advice given and dosage administered will be recorded.